-For the year ended December 31, the year ended ecember 31,
+For the year ended December 31, For the year Decembe

-(in thousands) 2022 2021
+(in thousands) 2023 2022

-For operating leases \$ 895 \$ 1,387
+For operating leases \$ 1,147 \$ 895

-Future minimum payments as of December 31, 2022 are as follows:
+Future minimum payments as of December 31, 2023 are as follows:

 (in thousands)

-2023 1,14
+2024 1,376

-2024 1,37
+2025 1,376

-2025 1,37
+2026 1,376

-2026 and beyond 5,96
+2027 and beyond 4,587

-Total future minimum lease payments 9,86
+Total future minimum lease payments 8,715

-Less: imputed interest (3,40
+Less: imputed interest (2,636)

-Total \$ 6,46
+Total \$ 6,079

+As of December 31, 2023, the long-term and current portion of the lease liabilities were \$5.4 million and \$0.7 million, respectively.
 As of December 31, 2022, the long-term and current portion of the lease liabilities were \$6.1 million and \$0.4 million, respectively.

-As of December 31, 2021, the long-term and current portion of the lease liabilities were \$1.3 million and \$1.0 million, respectively.
+As of December 31, 2023, the weighted average remaining lease term and weighted discount rate for operating leases was 6.3 years and 12.03%.
 As of December 31, 2022, the weighted average remaining lease term and weighted discount rate for operating leases was 7.3 years and 12.03%.
-As of December 31, 2021, the weighted average remaining lease term and weighted discount rate for operating leases was 1.3 years and 14.46%.

-Note 10.
+Note 11.
 Net Income (Loss) per Share

-Basic net income (loss) per share is calculated by dividing the net income (loss) by the weighted average number of common shares outstanding for the period.
-Diluted net income (loss) per share is computed by dividing the net income (loss) by the weighted average number of common share equivalents outstanding for the period using the asif converted method.
-For the purpose of this calculation, warrants, stock options and restricted stock units (RSUs) are only included in the calculation of diluted net income (loss) per share when their effect is dilutive.
+Basic net income (loss) per share is calculated by dividing the net income (loss) by the weighted-average number of common shares outstanding for the period.
+The weighted-average number of common shares outstanding includes the shares held in abeyance resulting from the exercise of warrants because there is no consideration required for delivery of shares.
+Diluted net income (loss) per share is computed by dividing the net income (loss) by the weighted-average number of common share equivalents outstanding for the period using the as-if converted method.
+For the purpose of this calculation, warrants, stock options and restricted stock units ("RSUs") are only included in the calculation of diluted net income (loss) per share when their effect is dilutive.

 We utilize the control number concept in the computation of diluted earnings per share to determine whether potential common stock instruments are dilutive.
-The control number used is loss from continuing operations or income from discontinued operations.
+The control number used is income (loss) from continuing operations or income from discontinued operations.
 The control number concept requires that the same number of potentially dilutive securities applied in computing diluted earnings per share from continuing operations be applied to all other categories of income or loss, regardless of their anti-dilutive effect on such categories.